Medically reviewed by Amanda Savage, edited 20/07/2023

 They may suggest fitting a vaginal pessary to support your prolapse.
 It’s a small device, usually made from silicone, that is placed inside the vagina to help support the vaginal wall and prevent other pelvic organs collapsing further into it.
 Different shapes and sizes of vaginal pessaries suit different shapes and sizes of women.
 Your doctor can help you find the right one and help you change the pessary every four to six months.
 This is commonly the favoured treatment for those unable to undergo surgery due to other medical conditions or those wishing to have children in the future.
-Some vaginal pessary's prevent sexual activity, however there are some available that can be used if you wish to remain sexually active,
+Some vaginal pessaries need to be removed for sexual activity and you can learn to do this yourself.

 To read more about other treatment options, visit the prolapse treatment page.
 If you know which pelvic organ prolapse you are suffering from, visit the types of prolapse page for more detailed treatment explanations.